hansemannn/passport-google-token/README.md

     });

 GET request need to have `access_token` and optionally the `refresh_token` in either the query string or set as a header.
 If a POST is being preformed they can also be included in the body of the request.
 Note: Since 0.1.3, this strategy primarily uses the ID token to be used.
-It will fallback to a classic access token based auth strategy if the token does not havea proper structure.
+It will fallback to a classic access token based auth strategy if the token does not have a proper structure.

 ## Credits